 Mongolia’s Altai Tavan Bogd National Park – In The Land Of The Gods

-Mongolia’s Altai Tavan Bogd National Park forms part of the Mongolian Altai Mountains which constitute a major and central part of the Altai mountain range located at the junction of Central Asia and Siberia.
-The Mongolian Altai Mountains have many summits around or exceeding 4000 meters above sea level and stretch from the north-western part of Mongolia to the south, through the far-western provinces of Bayan-Ulgii and Khovd.
-They stand guard against Mongolia’s western frontiers and the borders with China and Russia.
-Towards the southeast, the Mongolian Altai Mountains get smaller and transition into the Gobi-Altai mountain range.
+Mongolia’s Altai Tavan Bogd National Park is a significant part of the Mongolian Altai Mountains, which are a central segment of the Altai mountain range situated at the crossroads of Central Asia and Siberia.
+These mountains, with numerous peaks reaching or exceeding 4000 meters above sea level, extend from the northwestern part of Mongolia southward through the far-western provinces of Bayan-Ulgii and Khovd.
+They form a natural barrier along Mongolia’s western borders with China and Russia.
+Towards the southeast, the Mongolian Altai Mountains gradually diminish and transition into the Gobi-Altai mountain range.

-The Altai represent different altitudinal vegetation zones including high glaciated snow-capped mountains, alpine and subalpine forests, ice crystal rivers and streams, mountain valleys and lakes and, high altitude steppe.
-The area is inhabited by Kazakh and Tuvan (also known as Uriankhai) herders with monuments, archaeological and cultural sites left by people going back to the Palaeolithic period through the Bronze Age and by successive nomads and their empires, including the Hunnu, Turkic and Uighur people, and Mongols.
+The Altai Mountains encompass various altitudinal vegetation zones, including glaciated snow-capped peaks, alpine and subalpine forests, ice-fed rivers and streams, mountain valleys and lakes, and high-altitude steppes.
+The region is home to Kazakh and Tuvan (also known as Uriankhai) herders and contains numerous archaeological and cultural sites.
+These sites date back to the Palaeolithic period, continuing through the Bronze Age, and include remnants from successive nomadic empires such as the Hunnu, Turkic, Uighur, and Mongol peoples.

-Within Mongolia’s Altai Tavan Bogd National Park is one of Mongolia’s UNESCO World Heritage Sites.
-The Petroglyphic Complexes of the Mongolian Altai include three rock art sites: Tsagaan Salaa-Baga Oigor (Ulaankhus soum), and Upper Tsagaan Gol (Shiveet Khairkhan) and Aral Tolgoi (both in Tsengel soum).
-These three areas have a large concentrations of petroglyphs and funerary and ritual monuments reflecting the development of human culture over a period of 12,000 years.
+Within Mongolia’s Altai Tavan Bogd National Park lies one of Mongolia’s UNESCO World Heritage Sites: the Petroglyphic Complexes of the Mongolian Altai.
+This site encompasses three rock art locations: Tsagaan Salaa-Baga Oigor (Ulaankhus soum), Upper Tsagaan Gol (Shiveet Khairkhan), and Aral Tolgoi (both in Tsengel soum).
+These areas are rich in petroglyphs, as well as funerary and ritual monuments, showcasing the evolution of human culture over the past 12,000 years.
 Read more here.

-Mongolia’s Altai Tavan Bogd National Park is vast and includes the Tavan Bogd Mountains – Mongolia’s highest mountains – in the northwest and the lakes in the southeast.
+Mongolia’s Altai Tavan Bogd National Park is vast, featuring the Tavan Bogd Mountains—Mongolia’s highest peaks—in the northwest, and scenic lakes in the southeast.

 Deer stones